 5. Remove plastic wrap from cake pans, spray rolls lightly with water, and place in oven.
 Bake 10 minutes until tops of rolls are brown; remove from oven.
 Reduce oven temperature to 400 degrees; Continue to bake until rolls develop deep golden brown crust and sound hollow when tapped on bottom, 10 to 15 minutes.
 Transfer rolls to wire rack and cool to room temperature, about 1 hour.

 Because this dough is sticky, keep your hands well floured when handling it.
 Use a spray bottle to mist the rolls with water.
 The rolls will keep for up to 2 days at room temperature stored in a zipper-lock bag.
-To re-crisp the crust, place the rolls in a 450-degree oven 6 to 8 minutes.
+To re-crisp the crust, place the rolls in a 375-degree oven for about 10 minutes.
 The rolls will keep frozen for several months wrapped in foil and placed in a large zipper-lock bag.
 Thaw the rolls at room temperature and re-crisp using the instructions above.